Ankit-cg22/DOTS/README.md

 - Edit a post
 - Like a post
 - Delete a post
+- User account functionality
-- Sign in , sign up funtionality using JWT authentication
+- JWT authentication

 <h2>Tech/Frameworks/Packages used </h2>